Part of the Cositutti Group

 In General

 One of our favorites is Bistrot Milan Duomo.
 Located inside Il Mercato del Duomo building, you enter the ground floor and head upstairs to a multi-level marketplace with self-service pasta stations, hot dishes, and sandwiches overlooking the cathedral.
+Another is Garbagnati in addition to their hot lunch and dinner dishes, they also operate as a bakery.
+About 2.5 miles north of the Duomo.

 Rosticceria: Another local dining spot.
-These shops traditionally specialize in roasted meats like whole spit-roasted chickens, Tuscan arista pork loin)or porchetta, skewers of mixed meats, baked pastas, roasted potatoes and vegetables.
+These shops traditionally specialize in roasted meats like whole spit-roasted chickens, Tuscan arista pork loin or porchetta, skewers of mixed meats, baked pastas, roasted potatoes and vegetables.

 Lombardia

-Gino Sorbello, Solo Pizzeria - Milan , LOM.
+Solo Pizzeria Gino Sorbello - Milan , LOM.
 World-famous Neapolitan master pizzaiolo with several highly acclaimed pizzerias in Milan.

 Obica (Obika’) Duomo - Milan, LOM.
 Mozzarella Bar on the 7th floor of La Rinascente Duomo with an icredible outdoor rooftop terrace with spectacular views of the Duomo spires so close you think you could touch them.
 Trendy, and tourist-friendly with a tasting platter centered around the freshest Mozzarella di Bufala Campana DOP paired with prosciuttos and pestos.
 If you like Mozzarella this is an obligatory spot to stop while visiting Piazza Duomo and shopping at the legendary La Rinascente.